AnjaDeric/MDA-TeamCroatia/Data/README.md

 **covid_symptom_test_data.csv**: contains data used for training a predictive model for COVID test result prediction

-**lr_predictions.csv**: contains all possible combinations of COVID symptoms and their respective predictions for the COVID prediction ML models
+**all_predictions.csv**: contains all possible combinations of COVID symptoms and their respective predictions for the COVID prediction ML models

 Notes
 -----